 If you're craving some cultural knowledge after that indulgence, Reykjavik has plenty of galleries and museums to choose from.
 We recommend checking out the Northern Lights Centre and the bizarre but hilarious (and actually really interesting) Phallological Museum.

 Established in 1997, the Icelandic Phallological Museum is home to the largest display of phallic specimens (read: penises) in the world, with a collection of covering 93 different species of animals.
 It may sound like a joke, but the science of phallology has actually been around for hundreds of years.
 Don't forget to check out the elephant and whale specimens!

 For dinner, head to any one of the restaurants along the waterfront Sculpture and Shore Walk.
 The eateries here range from huge upscale restaurants to low-key seafood joints.
 Then head back to your accommodation and get some beauty sleep; there are a lot more adventures ahead!

-Wake up, have a coffee, check out of your hotel and pile into your car - it's time to start driving on Iceland's Golden Circle route, which encompasses all the top attractions in the country.
+Wake up, have a coffee, check out of your hotel and pile into your car - it's time to embark on Iceland's Golden Circle drive, which is part of the popular Ring Road route that encircles the country.
+The Golden Circle, a 300-kilometre-long tourist route in the south, encompasses most of the top attractions in the country.

 Þingvellir (pronounced 'Thingvellir') is a national park and UNESCO World Heritage Site with a fascinating geological and cultural history.
 Firstly, the landscape features a dramatic rift in the earth that marks the boundary between the North American and Eurasian tectonic plates.
 Secondly, Þingvellir was the site of the world's first ever parliament, Alþing (pronounced "Althing"), which was established by the Vikings in the year 930AD.